Reference

 Black-start #

-The ability of a generator to start up and energize a site without any external grid power.
+The ability of an on-site power source to start up and energize a site without any external grid power.
 Required for true off-grid operation and for restarting a site after a grid outage.
 Enabled by a grid-forming inverter.

 BSFC (Brake-Specific Fuel Consumption) #

 Mass of fuel consumed per unit of mechanical work delivered, expressed in grams per kWh (g/kWh).
 Lower is better.
-The GX230 operates at a 185 g/kWh BSFC optimum, which corresponds to 42% engine thermal efficiency — well above the ~30% industry average for distributed gensets in this size class.
+The DOR operates at a 185 g/kWh BSFC optimum, which corresponds to 42% engine thermal efficiency.

 C